 Mike's first solo album, Mid Dream (2014) included the song "Finest Line," which was licensed for TV (Syfy) as well as viral videos accruing over 22 million views on YouTube.
 In 2015, Sempert released an album of instrumental electronic music under the moniker of Volcanic Legacy, with companion video-remixes of BBC's Planet Earth.
 His second solo album, Tend the Flame was released in 2017 and features the single “Distance”, which has been licensed by multiple TV shows and accrued over half a million plays on Spotify.
 Sempert’s third solo album, Reunion of Sparks was released on Infinity Maps in 2019.

-An 80's inspired synth soundtrack album for Jon Garcia's pandemic love-story Love In Dangerous Times will be released November 2020.
+His 80's inspired synth soundtrack album for Jon Garcia's pandemic love-story Love In Dangerous Times was released November 2020.